jordiqui/revolution/README.md

 ## Credits

-Revolution 2.90 241025 is maintained by Jorge Ruiz in collaboration with the ChatGPT AI.
+revolution-dv1-011125 is maintained by Jorge Ruiz in collaboration with the ChatGPT AI.
 The project gives full credit to the Stockfish authors and to every contributor listed in [AUTHORS](AUTHORS), and it continues to benefit from the innovations shared by the wider open-source chess community.

 ## Acknowledgements

-Revolution uses neural networks trained on
-[data provided by the Leela Chess Zero project](https://training.lczero.org/), which is made available under the
+revolution-dv1-011125 uses neural networks trained on [data provided by the Leela Chess Zero project](https://training.lczero.org/), which is made available under the
 [Open Database License](https://opendatacommons.org/licenses/odbl/) (ODbL).